Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 - An editorial score (1-10) with a breakdown of why the moment rated high

-- A written rationale — a 2-3 sentence explanation of why this clip would resonate with a VC audience specifically
+- A written rationale.
+A 2-3 sentence explanation of why this clip would resonate with a business-podcast audience specifically.

-This means the person posting the clip — whether that's a podcast producer, a marketing manager, or the GP themselves — can make an informed decision instead of trusting a black-box score.
+This means the person posting the clip, whether that's a podcast producer, a marketing manager, or the host themselves, can make an informed decision instead of trusting a black-box score.
 Try our Hook Generator to see this in action.

 Where Opus Clip Wins